zy-f/website-med-evidence/content/_index.md

 ---
-title: "BIOMEDICA"
+title: "MedEvidence"
-description: "An Open Biomedical Image-Caption Archive, Dataset, and Vision-Language Models Derived from Scientific Literature"
+description: "Can Large Language Models Match the Conclusions of Systematic Reviews?"
-lead: "An Open Biomedical Image-Caption Archive, Dataset, and Vision-Language Models Derived from Scientific Literature"
+lead: "Can Large Language Models Match the Conclusions of Systematic Reviews?"
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false